 3. The false positive rate varies among radiologists and medical centers.
 That’s because a radiologist who spends her days doing nothing but reading mammograms and breast sonograms will, overall, have a lower FP rate than a general radiologist who also handles hip fracture films and MRIs of the brain.

 What are financial costs of false positives?
 I’m not aware of any new data on this.

 How can we reduce the costs of false positives in mammography?
 My suggestions:

 1. Radiologists should be well-trained and carefully-credentialed.
 As in surgery and other fields in medicine, the physician’s skills and experience affects the probable outcome.

 2. Avoid doing breast biopsies in an operating room whenever possible.
 A fine needle aspirate or core needle biopsy, performed under local anesthesia, is almost always sufficient for diagnosis and less costly.

-Maybe, one good application of Telemedicine would be in the sharing of digital mammography images, so that any woman’s breast films could be checked by a radiologist who works at a cancer imaging center and specializes in breast imaging.…there’s every reason to think that the incidence of false positives in screening mammograms is going down and will drop further…
+3. Thinking for the future: Maybe, one good application of Telemedicine would be in sharing digital mammography images, so that no matter where a woman lives, her test could be checked by a radiologist working in a central cancer center and who specializes in breast imaging.